 Email Address:

-Interconnection

-DUNS Number
+DUNS Number:

 f.
-Approximate location of the proposed Point of Interconnection (i.e., interconnection point, voltage level, and the location of interconnection); and
+Approximate location of the proposed Point of Interconnection (i.e., specify transmission facility interconnection point name, voltage level, and the location of interconnection);

 g.
 Interconnection Customer data (set forth in Attachment A)

-The Interconnection Customer shall provide to the CAISO the technical data called for in LGIP Appendix 1, Attachment A. Three (3) copies are required.
+The Interconnection Customer shall provide to the CAISO the technical data called for in GIP Appendix 1, Attachment A. Three (3) copies are required.

-5. Applicable deposit amount as specified in the LGIP made payable to California ISO.
-Send check to CAISO along with the:
+5. Applicable deposit amount as specified in the GIP made payable to California ISO.
+Send check to CAISO (see section 7 for details) along with the:

-Appendix 1 to LGIP (Interconnection Request) for processing.
+Appendix 1 to GIP (Interconnection Request) for processing.

-Attachment A to Appendix 1 (Interconnection Request Large Generating Facility Data).
+Attachment A to Appendix 1 (Interconnection Request Generating Facility Data).

-6. Evidence of Site Exclusivity as specified in the LGIP and name(s), address(es) and contact information of site owner(s) (check one):
+6. Evidence of Site Exclusivity as specified in the GIP and name(s), address(es) and contact information of site owner(s) (check one):

 ____ Is attached to this Interconnection Request

-____ Deposit in lieu of Site Exclusivity attached, Site Exclusivity will be provided at a later date in accordance with this LGIP
+____ Deposit in lieu of Site Exclusivity attached, Site Exclusivity will be provided at a later date in accordance with this GIP

-7. This Interconnection Request shall be submitted to the representative indicated below:
+7. This Interconnection Request shall be submitted to the CAISO representative indicated below:

 New Resource Interconnection